 The cast includes Harry Andrews, Coral Browne, Robert Coote, Jack Hawkins, Michael Hordern, Arthur Lowe, Joan Hickson, Robert Morley, Milo O’Shea, Diana Dors, Dennis Price, Ian Hendry and Eric Sykes.
-It was directed by Douglas Hickox.
 Price considered it to be his personal favourite of all his films.

 When a top London film critic is murdered in a way reminiscent of Julius Caesar’s death in the Shakespeare play of the same name, it is clear that someone is starting to kill off the members of the Critics’ Circle.
 Could the murderer be Edward Lionheart (Vincent Price), an actor humiliated by the Circle, who apparently committed suicide because they failed to recognise him?
 Could be…

 Lionheart’s theatre hideout was the Putney Hippodrome, built-in 1906.
 It had been boarded up for fourteen years when it was chosen as a location for this film.

 When the movie was adapted for the London stage in 2005, Diana Rigg’s role was filled by her real-life daughter, Rachael Stirling.

 Buy Blu-ray: Amazon.co.uk

 “This new [Arrow] edition includes amongst the extras a commentary by the stars of The League of Gentlemen, and this is definitely worth a listen – enthusiastic, amusing and informative, it’s more a fan appreciation than anything, and is infinitely preferable to a dry ‘expert’ commentary.
 It does make you wish Price was still around to talk about these films though.
 Imagine the commentaries he could have given!